Coordinate-based meta-regression algorithms

 )

-P-values of difference in two moderator effectors (`sample_size-avg_age`) is p
+P-values of the difference between two moderator effects (`sample_size-avg_age`) is p

 CBMR also allows flexible contrasts between study-level covariates.
-For example, we can write contrast_name (an input to create_contrast function) as standardized_sample_sizes-standardized_avg_age when exploring if the moderator effects of sample_sizes and avg_age are equivalent.
+For example, we can express the comparison standardized_sample_sizes-standardized_avg_age directly through results.compare_moderators(…) when exploring whether the moderator effects of sample_sizes and avg_age are equivalent.

 Gallery generated by Sphinx-Gallery